Chapter 3: General Provisions, Section 7: Legal Relations and Responsibility to the Public

 The contractor has a contractual obligation to provide for the convenience of the public and public traffic.
 Section 7-1.03, “Public Convenience,” of the Standard Specifications requires that operations present the least possible obstruction and inconvenience to the public.
 The public consists of anyone passing through or affected by construction operations, including pedestrians and residents, as well as vehicular traffic.

-Ensure the contractor has made adequate provisions for public convenience when the specifications leave the manner of providing for convenience to the contractor’s discretion.
-Also, ensure the contractor does not unnecessarily delay or interfere with traffic for the contractor’s own benefit or convenience.
+Make sure the contractor has made adequate provisions for public convenience when the specifications leave the manner of providing for convenience to the contractor’s discretion.
+Also, make sure the contractor does not unnecessarily delay or interfere with traffic for the contractor’s own benefit or convenience.

-The intent of Section 7-1.03, “Public Convenience,” of the Standard Specifications is to ensure public convenience, not to minimize construction cost.
+The intent of Section 7-1.03, “Public Convenience,” of the Standard Specifications is to support public convenience, not to minimize construction cost.
 Frequently, the contractor can achieve both through careful planning and skillful operation.

 Normally, paved detours will be provided for the passage of public traffic during construction.
 On low volume roads where the cost of detour construction is unreasonably high, the contract may provide for traffic to pass through the work during the grading and structural section operations.
-Section 7-1.03 “Public Convenience,” of the Standard Specifications specifies the responsibility of the contractor for providing reasonably smooth and even surfaces for passage of public traffic through the work.
-Ensure the contractor constructs a temporary joint taper at the specified slope when a drop-off between the existing pavement and paving or cold planing area at transverse joints cannot be avoided before opening to traffic.
+Section 7-1.03 “Public Convenience,” of the Standard Specifications assigns responsibility to the contractor to provide reasonably smooth and even surfaces for passage of public traffic through the work.
+Make sure the contractor constructs a temporary joint taper at the specified slope when a drop-off between the existing pavement and paving or cold planing area at transverse joints cannot be avoided before opening to traffic.